 When I say parents, I mean anyone, men, and women.
 I never wanted to be a stay at home mother, but most of my friends did.
 I know my struggles with being able to get my work done and get my child to the doctor’s office, Girl Scouts/Boy Scouts, Church Choir, and so forth.
 I had support from my husband, and it took me many years to realize how unusual that was.

 It was around 1995 that my life changed, I saw how it affected my children.
-I struggled then to raise happy, peaceful children and I continue to today to try to have a happy, peaceful life.
+I struggled then to raise happy, peaceful children and I continue today to try to have a happy, peaceful life by taking care of myself.
 Read more here about those struggles.

 I have been married to my husband and partner in crime Randy for 35+ years, and we have three children: the youngest Elizabeth (Leigh) and our oldest John and his beautiful wife Alysia.
 They have finally left our house for good, and are successful adults, which was the goal.

 “What do these people with strong relationships, parents with deep connections to their children, teachers nurturing creativity and learning, clergy walking with people through faith, and trusted leaders have in common?
 The answer was clear: They recognize the power of emotion and they’re not afraid to lean in to discomfort.”